PlayStation 2 models: Sony BRAVIA KDL22PX300

 Released in Europe in 2010, the Sony BRAVIA KDL22PX300 is a 22-inch (56 cm) 720p television that incorporates a PlayStation 2 console.
-The built-in PlayStation 2 has a disc cover that can be opened by pressing the "Open" button and closed by sliding it back, as well as having four HDMI ports.
+It has a sliding disc cover and includes four HDMI ports.
 It also includes BRAVIA Internet Video Access, allowing users to access streaming services such as YouTube and on-demand television.
 Although the maximum resolution of the screen is 720p, 1080p input sources can be used and displayed.